codesilva/codesilva.github.io/_drafts/pitches/2025/tropical-on-rails/script.md

 Push notifications are a great way to engage your users.
 60% of users say that push nottifications make them to use the app more often and almost 50% say that push notifications are less intrusive than email and SMS.

-In our app, we will add notifications to inform the students when a new material is available.
+In our app, we will add notifications to inform the students when a new material is available or when a material is available offline

 Do you remember the fresh new Rails app?
 It came with code for push notifications in the service worker.
 We just need to add the code to send the notifications.